arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

 Note: In a Launch configuration, the only required properties are ImageId and Instance Type.
 The remaining ones are optional.

 ## UserData script
-A UserData script is a series of commands that run automatically at the time of instantiating your EC2 instance.
+A UserData script is a **series of commands** that run automatically at the time of instantiating/starting your EC2 instance.
 The purpose of a UserData script is to properly configure the EC2 instance before running your application.

-Script to use in your exercise
-Script to use in your exercise
+### Script to use in your exercise
 By default, the EC2 instance will not have the Apache Tomcat server installed and running.
 Use the following UserData script to do so. **Note that this script is meant to run only on Ubuntu Linux systems.**
 ```
       #!/bin/bash